shanebp/BP-Email-Assign-Templates/readme.txt

 For more info on this plugin, visit: http://www.philopress.com/products/bp-email-assign-templates/

-For more BuddyPress plugins, please visit: http://www.philopress.com/
+For more BuddyPress plugins, visit: http://www.philopress.com/

 == Installation ==